COVID-19 update: Another Gordon County death reported

-Gordon County’s number of total deaths attributed to COVID-19 rose to 54 last Friday as another patient was reported to have succumbed to the effects of the virus.
+Gordon County’s number of total deaths attributed to COVID-19 rose to 54 on Thursday as another patient was reported to have succumbed to the effects of the virus.

-The 3 p.m. report released Monday by the Department of Public Health showed Gordon County’s total confirmed cases at 2,783 and total deaths at 54.
-Those figures represent 316 new cases and seven new deaths over the previous two weeks and 163 new cases and four new deaths over the past week.
+The 3 p.m. report released Thursday by the Department of Public Health showed Gordon County’s total confirmed cases at 3,034 and total deaths at 54.
+Those figures represent 374 new cases and one new death over the previous two weeks and 163 new cases and one fewer deaths over the past week.

+Early this week the DPH reassigned two deaths that had been attributed to Gordon County to different locations, dropping the total local deaths to 53 on Wednesday before the number climbed back to 54 on Thursday.

-Statewide, the Monday DPH report showed a total of 387,9301 positive cases of COVID-19 in Georgia, with 8,471 deaths.
-Those numbers represent 981 new cases and nine new deaths in the state since 3 p.m.
-Sunday.
+Statewide, the Thursday DPH report showed a total of 413,909 positive cases of COVID-19 in Georgia, with 8,716 deaths.
+Those numbers represent 2,907 new cases and 22 new deaths since 3 p.m.
+Wednesday.

 Cases are assigned to the county of the patient’s residence, not necessarily where the test or treatment was performed.